-When a customer files a chargeback with their credit card issuer, it means that they are disputing a charge and asking the card issuer for a refund.
+When a customer files a chargeback with their credit card issuer, it means that they are disputing a charge and asking for the funds to be returned to them.
 A customer might file a chargeback because they do not recognize a charge or did not authorize a payment.
 If the card has been compromised (i.e. fraud, lost or stolen), the card issuer may create the chargebacks on behalf of their customer (in those cases, the consumer may or may not be aware that the chargeback was issued).
 Consumers have up to 6 months to dispute any charge on a credit card.
 Either the full amount or a partial chargeback can be issued by the bank for the transaction.
 Partial chargebacks may be handled offline, depending upon the complexity of the partial chargeback.

 - Point to Finance

-- Select Chargebacks
+- Select Chargebacks / Returns

 Viewing Chargebacks on Transactions Reports

 Chargebacks are part of the financial reconciliation process and are included on Transactions Reports as well as Daily Transactions Reports.
-Below is an example of a Chargeback line item on a Transactions Report.
+Below is an example of a chargeback line item on a Transactions Report.